 How to spot a falsehood and where you can fact check

-Because COVID-19 is still relatively new, a lot of misinformation and false facts have surfaced across the web.
-It can be easy to jump down a rabbit hole of fake news when scrolling through the social media platform of your choice.
-This misinformation can lead to paranoia and can even cause someone to try something dangerous in order to cure or prevent COVID-19.
+It can be easy to jump down a rabbit hole of fake news when surfing the web or scrolling through your Facebook or Twitter feed.
+This misinformation can lead to paranoia and can even cause someone to try something dangerous in an effort to cure or prevent COVID-19.

 The truth behind common COVID-19 myths

-While it’s always important to do your own research, for your convenience we have compiled a list of the common myths we’ve seen so far during the outbreak — and explain whether or not they are valid.
+While it’s always important to do your own research, for your convenience we have compiled a list of the common myths we've seen so far during the pandemic — and indicated whether or not they are valid.

 COVID-19 isn't as serious as the seasonal flu.